 Feedback quickly becomes vague as we assume people understand what we mean.
 It might make sense to you but not for the developeer.
 Developers often have limited time and want to work as efficiently as possible.
 Sending them feedback that is open to interpretation is both frustrating for the developer and can lead to misunderstandings where the change you asked for is not implemented correctly.

-What does it mean to be specific when giving feedback?
 Avoid speaking in metaphors and whenever you find yourself saying “I feel” you may be heading into vague territory.
 When giving feedback to a designer saying things like “It doesn't feel luxurious” is not helpful feedback.
 If you're telling a developer that “the lead form is too complicated” you're not being specific enough.

 To give specific feedback you need to think one step further, zoom in on the issue.
 It's important to really understand what makes you feel and think in a certain way and to then express this in as granular and specific way as possible.
 If you are giving feedback on a functionality that isn't working correctly, give all the details.
 What did you do when you encountered the problem?
 What happened and what had you expected to happen?
 Did you receive an error message?